ricardobeat/node-polyglot/README.md

 	res.redirect req.headers.referer || '/'
 ```

 This will allow you to switch languages easily by creating a link to http://yoursite.com/lang/en.
-This URL will never be actually used, it will redirect the user back to the referring page (or home).
+It will redirect the user back to the referring page (or home) with the new language set.

 Notice that it checks if the required translation exists before changing the session var, for consistency.
 Available language codes will have a property set on the module object.